 Electric vehicles

 Meanwhile, China is also gaining ground in the global electric vehicle market.
-Data from the China Association of Automobile Manufacturing showed that in the first nine months of 2024, China’s total EV output and sales reached 8.316 million and 8.32 million units, up 31.7% and 32.5%, respectively, compared to the same period last year.
-China’s EV exports reached 111,000 units in September, up 0.9% from the previous month and 15.6% from a year earlier.
+Data from the China Association of Automobile Manufacturing showed that in the first nine months of 2024, China’s total EV output reached 8.3m units, up 31.7% compared to the same period last year.
+Meanwhile, the country’s EV exports reached 111,000 units in September, up 0.9% from the previous month and 15.6% from a year earlier.

 China’s BYD Auto, the largest EV manufacturer in the world, entered the South African market last year and released the Dolphin model this year at R539,900, making it the cheapest EV in the country.